JNavas2/Page-Mail/README.md

 - The extension cannot access special pages (e.g., `about:`, `addons.mozilla.org`).
 - Gmail must be accessible in your browser for the popup to work.
 - Only works with Gmail.
+- The amount of selected text you can include is limited by the maximum URL length supported by browsers and Gmail.
+Extremely large selections may be truncated or fail to open in Gmail.

 ---